History of antisemitism in the United States: Trump campaigns and presidency

 Steve Bannon, who was the CEO of Trump's 2016 campaign and later served in the Trump administration, was alleged by his ex-wife to have made antisemitic remarks in private.
 When Bannon was chief editor of Breitbart, he said that Breitbart was "the platform for the alt-right."
 Bannon employed alt-right author Milo Yiannopoulos at Breitbart and pushed him to make public appearances and speeches.
 Yiannopoulos was privately friendly with neo-Nazis and white supremacists, and surreptitiously promoted their ideas in his Breitbart articles before his ties to antisemitic alt-right figures, including Baked Alaska and Andrew Auernheimer, were exposed in October 2017.
 During the 2016 presidential election, antisemitic personalities on the alt-right saw the Trump campaign as an opportunity to promote their views.
 Jewish commentator Ben Shapiro, who resigned from Breitbart in 2016, accused Bannon of "making common cause with the racist, anti-Semitic alt-right."
-Yiannapoulos launched a series of personal attacks against Shapiro after his resignation, which coincided with Shapiro receiving a wave of anti-semitic abuse.
+Yiannapoulos launched a series of personal attacks against Shapiro after his resignation, which coincided with Shapiro receiving a wave of antisemitic abuse.
 When protests against a planned speech by Yiannapoulos in February 2017 turned violent, President Trump threatened to pull funding from UC Berkeley, tweeting that "If U.C.
 Berkeley does not allow free speech and practices violence on innocent people with a different point of view – NO FEDERAL FUNDS?"

 In August 2017, the Unite the Right rally took place in Charlottesville, Virginia.
 During the rally, neo-Nazis chanted antisemitic slogans such as "Jews will not replace us!" and "Blood and soil!"
 The rally quickly turned violent and 30 protestors were injured on the first day.
 On the second day, a white supremacist ran his car into a crowd of counterprotestors, killing Heather Heyer and injuring 35 people.
 Trump sparked national outrage by claiming there were "very fine people on both sides."
 After his statement initiated national outcry, he stated, "racism is evil" and specifically condemned the Ku Klux Klan and white nationalists.